 The statute, RCW 4.24.525, provided a procedure for early and efficient disposition of lawsuits targeting "public participation and petition," including petitioning as well as speech on issues of public concern.
 Like statutes in California and elsewhere, the law enabled defendants facing such claims to bring an early motion to strike, requiring the plaintiff to show at the outset that the claim had merit.
 The law also provided for attorneys' fees and a statutory damages award to defendants who won an anti-SLAPP motion.

 Davis held that the law violates the state constitutional protection for the right to trial by jury.
-Specifically, the Court held that the requirement a plaintiff "establish by clear and convincing evidence a probability of prevailing on the claim" meant the trial court had to weigh and decide disputed factual evidence, which is the purview of a jury.
-Until Davis, every court to interpret the law held the provision was akin to a summary judgment procedure, but the Court found that to adopt that interpretation, it would have to rewrite the law.
-Instead, it held the law's plain language requires a judge deciding an anti-SLAPP motion to rule on factual issues and dismiss even non-frivolous claims if they do not meet the "clear and convincing" standard.
+Specifically, the court held that the requirement that a plaintiff "establish by clear and convincing evidence a probability of prevailing on the claim" meant the trial court had to weigh and decide disputed factual evidence, which is the purview of a jury.
+Until Davis, every court to interpret the law held the provision was akin to a summary judgment procedure, but the court found that to adopt that interpretation, it would have to rewrite the law.
+Instead, it held the law's plain language requires a judge deciding an anti-SLAPP motion to rule on factual issues and dismiss even nonfrivolous claims if they do not meet the "clear and convincing" standard.
 That, the court held, "creates a truncated adjudication of the merits of a plaintiff's claim" and "invades the jury's essential role of deciding debatable questions of fact."